Meal, Ready-to-Eat: Higher-calorie variants

 The Meal, Long Range Patrol (LRP) is essentially the same as the MCW, but with different accessory packs.
 The MLRP is designed for troops who may receive limited or no supply, and weight of the ration is critical.
 The similar First Strike Ration is along the same lines, but requires no preparation and may be eaten on the go.

-MRE special requirements
+Special requirement food

 The Modular Operational Rations Enhancement (MORE) is issued as a supplement to meals for troops in extreme, demanding operational environments such as high-intensity training events.